greenya/SpaceLib/README.md

 TODO: [?] ui: add "wait=f32(0)" arg to ui.animate(),
     add Frame.anim.state (enum: none, waiting, animating)
     it should do: waiting (if wait>0) -> animating (for dt) -> ratio=0 -> ... ratio=1 -> none

-TODO: [?] ui: add support for wrapping items ("wrap=true") when using "layout"; rework "gap" and "pad" to be Vec2

 TODO: [?] ui: add support for automatic child frames generation for each text_terse.groups item
     // - Frame.name should be group name